 Linguistic Similarities and Differences

-However, Italian grammar introduces concepts not native to English.
-Gendered nouns, articles that change by gender and number, and a richer verb conjugation system (with multiple tenses and forms) can initially challenge learners.
-Certain pronunciation nuances—such as rolled ‘r’s and doubled consonants (“palla” vs “pala”)—require practice.
+However, Italian grammar introduces concepts unfamiliar to most English speakers.
+Gendered nouns, articles that must agree in gender and number, and a more complex verb conjugation system featuring multiple tenses and moods can initially challenge learners.
+Pronunciation nuances such as rolled ‘r’s and consonant doubling (“palla” versus “pala”) demand deliberate practice to master.

 Factors Influencing How Easy or Hard Italian Feels